freenas/freenas-docs/userguide/preferences.rst

 Select :guilabel:`Manage Themes` to open the :guilabel:`User Preferences` page.
 The :guilabel:`Manage Custom Themes` column displays any created custom themes.
-Delete these themes by setting the checkboxes and clicking :guilabel:`Delete Selected`.
+Delete these themes by setting the checkboxes and clicking :guilabel:`DELETE SELECTED`.

-Click :guilabel:`Create New Theme` to go to the :guilabel:`Create Custom Theme` page.
+Click :guilabel:`CREATE NEW THEME` to go to the :guilabel:`Create Custom Theme` page.